NanoPish/ansible-role-rethinkdb/README.md

 Ansible Role: Rethinkdb
 =========

-install and configure [Rethinkdb](https://rethinkdb.com) server (or in cluster) On GNU/Debian 11 / Ubuntu 22.
+install and configure [Rethinkdb](https://rethinkdb.com) server (or in cluster) on Ubuntu 22.

 Requirements
 ------------

-Compatible with Debian 11. `sudo`, `ca-certificates` and `apt-transport-https`must be available on the server.
+Compatible with Ubuntu 22. `sudo`, `ca-certificates` and `apt-transport-https`must be available on the server.

 Role Variables
 --------------